poesía de gotán:

 that escape your gaze tonight

-leave me in the middle of this little alley,
+leave me, in the middle of my little alley,

 sadder than ever before.